Writing for history

 A common pitfall in writing for history is failing to strike a balance between narrative (describing what happened) analysis (explaining how or why it happened and why it was significant) and evidence (information from primary or secondary sources that supports your narrative and analysis).

-Read a few paragraphs from a reputable historian and consider how they use narrative, analysis and evidence.
+Read a few paragraphs from a reputable historian and think about how they use narrative, analysis and evidence.
 Strive to achieve the same balance in your own writing, aiming for roughly equal parts of each.

 Citation information